oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 ### ... after completing two starter projects

-After you've completed parts of at least two different starter projects and successfully submitted PRs for them into develop, we'll mail you a collaborator invite link for the Oppia repository.
+After you've completed parts of at least two different non-trivial starter projects and successfully submitted PRs for them into develop, we'll mail you a collaborator invite link for the Oppia repository.
 This is a manual process and may take up to 48 hours.
 Please visit [this link](https://github.com/oppia/oppia/invitations) to accept the invitation to collaborate.
 We'll also get in touch to suggest suitable longer-term projects based on your interests, but please feel free to email us at admin@oppia.org if you don't receive the email!

 ### ... as an existing contributor